thegenerativegeneration/thegenerativegeneration.github.io_bk/_posts/2023-03-05-controlling-diffusion.md

 - requires retraining or finetuning

-# Requires Training a Separate Model
+# Train a New Model

 ## [ControlNet](https://github.com/lllyasviel/ControlNet)